News and Updates

 - References

-LUCIFER 1 and 2 are a pair of infrared multi-mode instruments for the Large Binocular Telescope.
+LUCI 1 and 2 are a pair of infrared multi-mode instruments for the Large Binocular Telescope.
 In seeing-limited mode, each will have a 4 arc-minute square field of view and will be capable of long-slit and multi-slit spectroscopy as well as imaging in the near infrared zJHK bands from 0.85 to 2.4 microns.
 Each instrument also includes diffraction-limited optics covering a 30-arcsecond field of view for use with the adaptive secondary mirrors.
-LUCIFER1 is now at the LBT and commissioning of the seeing-limited modes is nearing completion.

-The LUCIFER team's webpage can be found here.
+The LUCI team's webpage can be found here.
 On those pages can be found more detailed descriptions of the optical, mechanical, and electronic design.

 Cameras (seeing-limited modes):